-For 25 years, I have fed my wanderlust for “everything the world has to offer” by passionately writing feature articles and reviews on a variety of topics.
+For over 25 years, I have fed my wanderlust for “everything the world has to offer” by passionately writing feature articles and reviews on a variety of topics.
 I travel, write, speak, facilitate workshops and have authored a new book.

 My mission, through the written and spoken word, is to help people create lives full of passion, authenticity and purpose.

 After working in corporate America for well over a decade, I knew that I was tired of someone else deciding what I did and how much money I made.
 And although a steady “W-2 job” had its benefits, I wanted to be self-employed; I just didn’t know exactly what I wanted to do.

 The two things I did know, however, were that I had to make a good living, and it had to be something I really enjoyed.
 I had worked at jobs that provided one or the other, but I wanted both.

 That was non-negotiable.

 When I sat down and really thought about what I loved doing, I realized it was writing.
 And although I had been doing it in professional settings, I thought other types of creative writing might be an avenue to explore.